devloco/create-react-wptheme/README.md

 ## Getting Started <!-- omit in toc -->

-[Michael Soriano](https://github.com/michaelsoriano) wrote a great introductory tutorial for using `create-react-wptheme`.
+[Michael Soriano](https://github.com/michaelsoriano) wrote a great tutorial for using `create-react-wptheme`.
 It provides a lot more detail than this `readme` and the screen shots are really helpful.

 Check it out:
 <br>